What is Form 8966?

 When is Form 8966 due?

-The deadline for Form 8966, FATCA Report, is March 31 of the year after the reporting calendar year.
-Financial institutions can request a 90-day extension by filing Form 8809-I, which moves the deadline to June 30.
-The form must be filed electronically unless the IRS grants an approved waiver.
+The deadline for Form 8966, FATCA Report, is March 31 of the year following the reporting calendar year.
+Financial institutions can get a 90-day extension by filing Form 8809-I, which moves the deadline to June 30.
+This extension is automatic and does not need extra paperwork beyond submitting the form.

 How to get a blank Form 8966?